typhonjs-node-escomplex/escomplex-plugin-syntax-estree/README.md

 # escomplex-plugin-syntax-estree
-Provides an ESComplex plugin which loads syntax definitions for trait resolution for ESTree AST.
+Provides a plugin for typhonjs-escomplex module processing which loads syntax definitions for trait resolution for ESTree AST.